ThomasMertes/seed7/src/read_me.txt

                            This macro is defined when
                            ~(-1) == 0 holds.

+  ONES_COMPLEMENT_INTTYPE: Defined when signed integers are
+                           represented as ones complement
+                           numbers.
+This macro is currently
+                           not used.

+  LITTLE_ENDIAN_INTTYPE: Defined when the byte ordering of
+                         integers is little endian.

+  BIG_ENDIAN_INTTYPE: Defined when the byte ordering of integers
+                      is big endian.

+  MALLOC_ALIGNMENT: Contains the number of zero bits (counting
+                    from the least significant bit) in an address returned by malloc().
+The memory management
+                    in the parser uses this alignment.

+  UNALIGNED_MEMORY_ACCESS_OKAY: Defined when integers can be read
+                                from unaligned memory positions.
+                                This macro is currently not used.

+  INT_DIV_BY_ZERO_POPUP: Defined when an integer division by zero
+                         may trigger a popup window.
+Consequently
+                         chkccomp.c defines CHECK_INT_DIV_BY_ZERO,
+                         to avoid the popup.

+  INT_DIV_BY_ZERO_SIGNALS: Defined when an integer division by
+                           zero triggers the signal SIGFPE.
+When
+                           it is defined chkccomp.c defines also
+                           DO_SIGFPE_WITH_DIV_BY_ZERO.

+  DO_SIGFPE_WITH_DIV_BY_ZERO: Defined when SIGFPE should be raised
+                              with a division by zero instead of just calling raise(SIGFPE).
+Under
+                              Windows it is necessary to trigger
+                              SIGFPE this way to assure that the debugger can catch it.
+The Seed7 to C compiler produces code to raise
+                              SIGFPE when an uncaught EXCEPTION
+                              occurs (when the compiler was called
+                              with the option -e).

+  CHECK_INT_DIV_BY_ZERO: Instruct the Seed7 to C compiler to
+                         generate C code, which checks all integer divisions (div, rem, mdiv and mod) for division by zero.
+The generated C code should, when executed, raise the
+                         exception NUMERIC_ERROR instead of doing
+                         the illegal divide operation.

   TURN_OFF_FP_EXCEPTIONS: In Seed7 floating point errors such
                           as the division by zero should create values like Infinite and NaN which